vasyl1312/hunter_vladilen_node/README.md

 10. Add CSRF-security to all post requests
 11. Alerts errors, for instance, check correct password, email and is already register email

+Part `Work with Email`

+1. Object configuration(create file with constants)

 ---

 Part `For future pet-project`